-Remember that only the Molecular Dyanamics (MD) routines were parallelized.
-All the other programs, including Monte Carlo, are still serial and the usual batch commands can be executed seamlessy.
+Only the Molecular Dyanamics (MD) routines were parallelized.
+All the other programs, including Monte Carlo, are still serial and the usual batch commands can be executed seamlessly.

 Parallelization was carried out through OpenMP libraries and is fully operational in the pmdmain.for code.
-Differences with respect to the serial version (mdmain.for) concern calls to openMP-embedded functions, like get\omp\max\threads(), which can be recognized by the compiler only when the openMP flags are active.
+Differences with respect to the serial version (mdmain.for) concern calls to openMP-embedded functions, like get_omp_max_threads(), which can be recognized by the compiler only when the openMP flags are active.
 This is obtained through the compiler option -fopenmp, in conjunction with -frecursive that allows indirect recursion by forcing all local arrays to be allocated on the stack.